andreschouhy/Pepas/README.md

 - PS/2 computer keyboard (I'm using a Genius KB-06XE in spanish, I've tryied some keyboards that didn't work, couldn't identify why)
 - A digital to analog converter circuit for each of the analog outputs, 4 in total: 2 for each CV channel (I'm using something like this https://www.instructables.com/id/Another-MIDI-to-CV-Box-/)
 - 5V DC power supply
+- Basic electronics knowledge (for putting together the circuits and Arduino integration)

+## Installing
+By now there are no compiled files, the way to load it in the Arduino is the usual, trough the Arduino IDE.
+Simply download the files in this repository and upload them using the Arduino IDE as any sketch.
+For the electronics, follow the link shown before.

+## Modus operandi
+In the CV channels, the user activates a grup of notes, through the use of the keyboard, to wich we are calling "scale", and Pepas randomly execute any of those notes.
+The amount of notes in a scale can be from 1 to 16 notes (could be more if I could manage it, I suspect there is a memory limit issue on the Arduino UNO).
+On the same way, at the square envelope channels, instead of notes, the user selects the length of the duty cycle, from 0% (activating the lowest "note") to 100% (activating the highest "note").
+These channels can be used as a clock output for using in other modules, being tempo synchronizable with the rest of the channels.
+They can also be used as a way to gate other modules.
+There are 2 sequence modes, one of completly random sequences and other of fixed sequences (randomly generated, under user defined parameters).
+Pepas has also a functionality to slowly mutate fixed sequences, to avoid constant repeat forever.
+It's way to work is to alter a step of the sequence every time a cycle is completed.
+Pepas decides whether to alter it or not based on the mutation probability parameter, wich is in 0% by default but the user can set it up to 100% using the potentiometer.

+Most important parameters are:
+- The scale (the group of activated notes)
+- The amount of notes in a scale (for the fixed sequences mode)
+- The amount of steps of a sequence (for the fixed sequences mode)
+- The tempo, settable by BPM, by "tap tempo" or by potentiomenter.
+It is universal, every channels obey to the same tempo, although relative durations on each channel can be different.
+- The probability of executing a note, settable by potentiometer.
+- The probability of alter a step of a sequence (for the fixed sequences mode)